 Secure the Premises

 While forbidding the opening of windows on hot days/evenings or having to buzz in every employee or customer might be steps reserved for extreme situations, you should take into account the number of break-ins that happen through doors and windows.
 Reviewing basic safety skills, such as closing and locking these structures, can help to protect your business.
 You can also install cameras around the property and in the parking lot for greater safety when employees and customers are walking to their cars.
+In the event that someone is injured on your property, video evidence can help the injured party file a personal injury claim.
+Beyond providing essential evidence, video surveillance can also dissuade trespassers from committing a crime on your property in the first place.

 Monitor Vacant Properties